The Voice School PORTALÂ

 Inspiration in Progress

 I also write on The Classical Singer’s Path, my Substack.
-This is new to me: a quieter, more personal corner, where I share my voice as a singer rather than as a teacher.
+A quieter, more personal corner, where I share my voice as a singer rather than as a teacher.
 It’s where I reflect on my own journey, share recordings or stories, and sometimes open conversations that you’re welcome to join in the comments.
 Subscription is free right now.
 If you’d like to come and share your own experiences, I'd love that too.

 This small creative wing of The Voice School gathers the printed pieces that bring music, art and daily life together.